 Question:

 “My uncle wants to apply for citizenship but found out his wife lied to him.
 They were married over nine years ago.
 Then she filed papers for him to become a permanent resident.
-Because of all the bad immigration news, my uncle has finally decided to become a U.S. citizen.
+My uncle has finally decided to become a U.S. citizen.
 His wife left him two months ago and went back to her first husband.
-Now, she says they were never divorced.
+Now, she told my uncle that she was never divorced.
 What should my uncle do?

 (Submitted by Samuel R., Vista, CA)